Curriculum Development: Types, Principles & Process

 What is Curriculum?

-Simply put, curriculum is the content taught to students through the courses offered by a school.
+Simply put, the curriculum is the content taught to students through the courses offered by a school.
 It includes everything a student learns through formal and explicit lessons as well as skill development through implicit techniques.

 What is Curriculum Development?

-Curriculum development consists of breaking down and meticulously planning the broad curriculum into bite-sized agendas that can be explored per lesson, term, grade or year.
+Curriculum development consists of breaking down and meticulously planning the broad curriculum into bite-sized agendas that can be explored per lesson, term, grade, or year.

 If curriculum is the answer to ‘What’ the students might learn, curriculum development is the plan that helps achieve that outcome.

-Traditionally, teachers had little agency in the initial part of this process and had to follow a set curriculum decided by experts, boards and governments.
+Traditionally, teachers had little agency in the initial part of this process and had to follow a set curriculum decided by experts, boards, and governments.
 However, with the developments in the education sector, today, they play a key role in curriculum and instruction design.
 Not only do the teachers provide feedback from their direct interaction with students, but they also decide what needs to be taught in the classrooms and how.

 Elements of Curriculum Development